oVirt/ovirt-site/source/develop/release-management/releases/3.5.6/index.html.md

 # OVirt 3.5.6 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 3.5.6 third release candidate as of November 24th.
+The oVirt Project is pleased to announce the availability of oVirt 3.5.6 release as of December 1st.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.
 This release is available now for Red Hat Enterprise Linux 6.7, CentOS Linux 6.7 (or similar) and Red Hat Enterprise Linux 7.1, CentOS Linux 7.1 (or similar).